shunk031/shunk031.github.io/content/authors/shunsuke-kitada/_index.md

 highlight_name: true
 ---

-Shunsuke Kitada （北田 俊輔 in Japanese) is a Research Scientist at Computer Vision Lab (CVL), LINE Corp.
+Shunsuke Kitada （北田 俊輔 in Japanese) is a Research Scientist at Image and Video AI Dept., LY Corp.
 His research interest is now on computational advertising with a focus on automatic geneartion/evaluation and assistive technology for multi-modal ad creatives.

 Previously, he got his Ph.D. in 2023 at major in applied informatics, graduate school of science and engineering, Hosei University under the supervision of Prof. [Hitoshi Iyatomi](http://iyatomi-lab.info/front-e.html).
 His project was to improve prediction performance and model interpretability through attention mechanisms from basic and applied research perspectives.

 His personality traits can be summarized as follows:
 - ❤️ **Love research and development.** He is enjoying research life, and he is currently focusing on three research topics simultaneously, e.g., natural language processing, medical image-based computer vision, computational advertising.